edyarve/mine-sweeper-by-ed/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.0-rc.2.

-Please first run ‘npm install’ to download all the dependency.
+Please first run â€˜npm installâ€™ to download all the dependencies.

 ## Development server